Best Camping Pillows of 2025

 QUIETNESS

 Unfortunately, some of the lightest pillows are also the noisiest due to the crinkly materials they’re made from.
-While Dyneema and plastics may be ultralight, it can be like trying to sleep with your ear pressed up against a potato chip bag.
+Although Dyneema and plastics may be ultralight, they can feel and sound like sleeping on a potato chip bag.

 Everyone shifts and moves some during the night and it’s likely you’ll hear some rustling no matter which pillow you choose.
 If you’re a particularly fidgety sleeper, you may want to choose accordingly or bring earplugs for your tentmate.